flairNLP/flair/README.md

 ### Word Embeddings

 A main use case of Flair is to make embedding words with powerful embeddings easy.
-All you need to do is instantiate an embedding class nd call the method
+All you need to do is instantiate an embedding class and call the method
 `embed()` over a list of sentences.
 We illustrate this with a simple GloVe embedding.

 ```python